 Take your screen acting technique to a television standard with Eastenders Director Richard Lynn on this fast-paced three day workshop.
 Discover the new ways UK broadcasters are filming socially distanced scenes in a multi-cam environment as you learn the differences in blocking through the eyes of a film and television director.
-Held at Pinewood Studios, you will bring scripts to life with the guidance of highly experienced Director Richard Lynn and Tim Kent, covering the technical aspects of working on a set and how to maintain a good relationship interacting with co-performers.
+Held at Pinewood Studios, you will bring scripts to life with the guidance of highly experienced Director Richard Lynn, covering the technical aspects of working on a set and how to maintain a good relationship interacting with co-performers.

 Having directed the UK’s top soap stars in over 100 episodes of BBC’s EastEnders, Richard is now giving you the opportunity to take advantage of their actor orientated, multi-cam directorial experience and offer tips on working in the industry as a recurring actor.
-After a day of introduction to screen technique with Tim Kent, you will be cast in a scene suited to your casting type which will be shot on multi-cam and directed by Richard.
+After a day of introduction to screen technique, you will be cast in a scene suited to your casting type which will be shot on multi-camera.
 This is a unique chance to bring your performance skills to screen with an experienced director and undertake the challenge of playing to more than one camera.

-Intensive practical training for single camera with Tim Kent covering shot sizes, eye lines, and personal continuity.
+Intensive practical training for single camera with Richard Lynn covering shot sizes, eye lines, and personal continuity.
 On this first day students will be introduced to a range of immersive acting techniques and the process of blocking and shooting a scene for cinema.
-In addition to discovering the technical elements of performance, Tim will bring his wealth of experience in working with actors to make both experienced and training actors comfortable in-front of a crew.
+In addition to discovering the technical elements of performance, Richard will bring his wealth of experience in working with actors to make both experienced and training actors comfortable in-front of a crew.
 Students will finish their first day having filmed a scene in single-camera format.